Arthritis Treatment

 Treatment Options for your Arthritic Dog

 There are many different treatment options available for your arthritic dog.
-Important factors to consider are the age of your dog, the stage and severity of arthritis and it’s general health.
-Every dog will respond to each treatment differently, so please discuss the best treatment methods to manage your dog’s arthritis with one of our vets here at Gladesville
+Crucial factors to consider are the age of your dog, the stage and severity of arthritis and your dog’s general health.
+Every dog will respond to each treatment differently, so please discuss the best treatment methods to manage your dog’s arthritis with one of our friendly vet staff at GVH.

 Lifestyle